Lightning-AI/pytorch-lightning/docs/source/converting.rst

 2. Move the optimizer(s) and schedulers
 =======================================
-Move your optimizers to :func:`~pytorch_lightning.core.LightningModule.configure_optimizers` hook.
-Make sure to use the hook parameters (self in this case).
+Move your optimizers to the :func:`~pytorch_lightning.core.LightningModule.configure_optimizers` hook.

 .. testcode::